 - Always follow the posted park rules

-- Be prepared with the necessities (poop bags, water, etc.)
+- Don’t forget the necessities (poop bags, water, etc.)

 - Be an attentive owner/never leave your pup unattended

-- Don’t forget to clean up after Fido’s mess
+- Don’t forget to clean up after Fido’s messes

 - Leave toys at home so your pup doesn’t get possessive